-A salad made from salvageable items in the fridge and tossed in a home-brewed dressing.
-Summery, fruity, citrusy and light.
+Made from salvageable items in the fridge and tossed in a home-brewed dressing, this lettuce, pineapple and quail egg salad is summery, fruity, citrusy and light.
 If you don’t have quail eggs, you may substitute hard boiled chicken eggs, sliced or cut into wedges.
 The yellow pepper rings are totally optional.
 You may even use your preferred salad dressing.

 First let me show you the yellow pepper rings.

 I bought the jar intending to use the peppers for sandwiches.
 Then, as I was about to toss my salad last night, I was tempted to add these pickled pepper rings because I didn’t have fresh bell peppers.
 I should have taken note of the word “HOT” in the red section of the label.
 They are indeed hot.

 The salad still turned out fine but if you have a jar of Vlasic Peppers, the hot variety, and you want to add them to your salad, use sparingly or rinse the peppers in cold water before adding to the salad.

 - 1 head iceberg lettuce sliced into strips

 - 2 cups pineapple bits I used fresh but you can substitute canned if fresh pineapple is not available

 - 24 quail eggs hard boiled and shelled

 - 1 handful flat leaf parsley coarsely chopped

 - Place all the salad ingredients in a bowl.